copperspice/doxypress/README.md

 ### System Requirements

-To use DoxyPress you will need the CopperSpice libraries (CsCore, CsXml), a C++11 compiler, and a C++11 standard library.
+To build DoxyPress you will need the CopperSpice libraries (CsCore, CsXml), a C++11 compiler, and a C++11 standard library.

 Uses CMake or Autotools for building binary files.